Table of Contents

 To read or download the PDF online simply click on the image.
 (PDF in german language)

-Freie Universität Berlin before the IPO?
+Is Freie Universität Berlin approaching an IPO?

 Remarks on the economization of science